 - If the Cabinet determines that a policy requires modification or revision, then the policy owner will draft the necessary changes.
 If there is no obvious policy owner, then the President, in consultation with the Cabinet, will identify and appoint someone to assume this role.

 - If an administrative unit, department, faculty/staff member, or student wishes to recommend that an existing policy be revised, then the recommendation should be made to the policy owner for the existing policy.

-*Substantial revisions to an existing policy are subject to the same process for adoption of new policies as described above.
+*Substantial revisions to an existing policy are subject to the same process for adoption of new policies as described below.

 REVIEW AND APPROVAL OF A NEW COLLEGE POLICY OR COLLEGE POLICY REVISION

 - Once a policy owner determines that a college policy (either new or revised) is needed, or is directed to establish or revise a policy, the individual should submit a proposal to the President’s Office for consideration by the Cabinet.
 If any other member of the campus community wishes to propose a policy, the individual should consult with the appropriate Cabinet member (who is also a responsible officer) in their area, who may then take the proposal to the full Cabinet for consideration.

 - If a proposal is approved, the policy owner should initiate the drafting process and consult with other relevant stakeholders who can inform the process.

 - After appropriate consultation, the policy owner should submit the draft proposal to the responsible officer for review at the Cabinet level.

 - The Cabinet may approve a draft proposal in its original form, or return the draft for further revision.
 The Cabinet has the authority to withdraw its approval of a proposed policy.